Brand Store (Web)

 npa1No consent - non-personalized ads only

-Step 3: Fetch the Ad
+Step 4: Fetch the Ad

 ParameterDescription

-slotFixed value brand_store for this format
+slotFixed value product-button for this format

 divContainer element ID - required for viewability measurement